 Mold has the potential to cause health effects and can spread through your property in as little as 48 hours.
-SERVPRO of West Erie County understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.
+SERVPRO of Erie and Warren Counties, PA understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.

 Have Mold Related Questions?
 Call Us Today – (814) 806-1987

 Microscopic mold spores exist naturally almost everywhere, indoors and outdoors, so removing all mold from a home or business is impossible.
 Some restoration businesses advertise “mold removal” and even guarantee to remove all mold, which is a fallacy.
 Consider the following mold facts:

 - Mold is present almost everywhere, indoors and outdoors.